ISP2024/movierental-TeerapatTrepopsakulsin/README.md

 ## Rationale
 >2.1) code smells: Message Chains
-2.2) design principle: Single Responsibility Principle
+2.2) design principle: Separation of Concerns, because Movie should not handle information about price

 >5.2)